DevPastey/banking/README.md

 # banking
-Horizon is a modern banking application.
+Horizon is a modern banking palatform for everyone.